AinaFarisha/add-feature/README.md

 a.
 Group Name: MAYA
 b.
 Targeted area in software development: Sign in and change password
 c.
-Methods, techniques and tools used by targeted area: Object-Oriented Design
+Methods, techniques and tools used by targeted area: Object-Oriented Design/Encapsulation/Class Diagram